MCD Stock Analysis — McDonald's

 Competitive Moat

-McDonald's owns a vast global network of franchised restaurants, giving it unmatched scale and bargaining power in supply chains.
-Its real estate ownership model and entrenched brand recognition create high switching costs for franchisees and consumers.
+McDonald's owns a unique global network of franchised restaurants, giving it scale advantages in supply chain, marketing, and real estate.
+Its brand recognition and control over prime locations create high switching costs for franchisees and keep competitors at bay.

 Summary